Land reform in North Vietnam: Background

-The project of land reform in North Vietnam was a product of the interplay of complex internal and external factors.
+The land reform project in North Vietnam was a product of the complex interplay of internal and external factors.
 On 9 March 1945, several years after occupation in Indochina, Japan instigated a military coup, overthrew the Vichy French administration in Indochina and established a puppet indigenous government headed by Tran Trong Kim and Bảo Đại.
 However, five months later, Japan unconditionally surrendered.
-Taking the political vacuum, Viet Minh seized power by launching a nationwide revolution, and founded the DRV in Hanoi on September 2.
+Taking advantage of the political vacuum, the Viet Minh seized power by launching a nationwide revolution and founding the Democratic Republic of Vietnam (DRV; later North Vietnam) in Hanoi on September 2.

 Soon after that, Vietnam saw an influx of foreign power.
 The Kuomintang Chinese armies accepted the surrender of Japan in Vietnam North of the 16th parallel, with the British in the south.
 Both of them negotiated and facilitated the French return.
 After negotiations between the Viet Minh and the French broke down, the war between them started from late 1946 until 1954; this is called the First Indochina War (1946–1954).

-In the whole of the 1940s, the Viet Minh fought solely against the French army.
+Throughout the 1940s, the Viet Minh fought solely against the French army.
 In terms of military capability, the Viet Minh was in a position of clear-cut disadvantage; this did not change until the establishment and involvement of the People's Republic of China.

-During this period of time, the DRV government was dominated by the Viet Minh who were popular among the indigenous political force; its domestic policy was to unite all possible forces for a resistance and independent war.
+During this period, the DRV government was dominated by the Viet Minh, who were popular among indigenous political forces; its domestic policy was to unite all possible forces for resistance and an independent war.
 It also embraced peasants, workers, students and some merchants and intellectuals.
 On 11 November 1945, the ICP declared its dissolution, aiming at downplaying the role of communist ideology by dissolving and forcing the ICP underground to garner more support from the masses.

 In October 1949, the Chinese Communist Party (CCP) established the People's Republic of China by winning its political rivalry with the KMT during the Chinese Civil War, which had a major impact on the political landscape of the region in general and Vietnam in particular.

-From the CCP's perspective, the Chinese revolutionary model was intended to be exported to the Asian countries, Vietnam included.
+From the CCP's perspective, the Chinese revolutionary model was intended to be exported to Asian countries, including Vietnam.
 Moreover, the increasing influence in its southern periphery was also for national defense and security.
-From the perspective of the DRV, communist China was a good ally and paradigm who shared the same ideology and similar approaches to complete communist revolution.
-They were glad to conduct a binary revolution at the same time: externally anti-colonialism and internally anti-feudalism.
-Thus Ho Chi Minh pled proactively for Chinese aid.
-After establishing formal diplomatic relations with the PRC in early 1950, Luo Guibo became the first Chinese ambassador to the DRV, and Chinese aid also flooded into the DRV, the most significant of which was the Chinese advisory group, which was later sent to North Vietnam in the same year.
+From the perspective of the DRV, communist China was a good ally and paradigm that shared the same ideology and similar approaches to complete the communist revolution.
+They were glad to conduct a binary revolution at the same time: externally, anti-colonialism; internally, anti-feudalism.
+Thus, Ho Chi Minh actively sought Chinese aid.
+Stalin, the Soviet leader and head of the communist world, was also displeased with the Vietnamese communists' temporary suspension of class struggle and urged them to quickly implement land reform.
+After establishing formal diplomatic relations with the PRC in early 1950, Luo Guibo became the first Chinese ambassador to the DRV, and Chinese aid also flooded into the DRV, the most significant of which was the Chinese advisory group, which was later sent to Northern Vietnam in the same year.